ml-opensource/RatingBar/README.md

 A lightweight RatingsBar widget that makes it easier to customize the look of the children ratings views than the default RatingsBar.

+**NOTE: This currently only allows use of stock RatingBar functions but not underlying AbsSeekBar functions**

 Usage
 -----